 One of the easiest things to decorate with are Dr. Seuss books.
 Gather up all the books you own or borrow some from your friends to place around on the tables.

-I love these Dr. Seuss Cat in the Hat plates and napkins.
 We put a basic red table cloth on the table and used coordinating aqua blue dessert plates to pull it all together.
+A quick Amazon order had us set with Dr. Seuss party supplies.

 Planning the food for this party was so much fun!
 We served "Green Eggs and Ham" Turkey Sandwiches, "Hop on Pop"-corn, "Cat in the Hat" kebabs, colorful goldfish crackers, and cupcakes (of course!).